 - terminal type - 3279 or 3279 model 2 or 3

 Business Names Applicant Search Service

-For a fee, IP Australia offers a Business Names Applicant Search Service if you want us to check if your proposed business name is identical or very similar to a registered trade mark.
-Alternatively, you can search our databases for the same information at no cost.
+You can search our databases at no cost.
 The service is a names availability search only, which can be used before you register a business name with ASIC.
 The service will not tell you whether your proposed name would be accepted as a trade mark.